Is Life Insurance Worth the Cost?

 - Cost – For a 45-year-old female a Term 20 of $400,000 only costs $46/month

 Case 3 – You are in retirement, hosting many family gatherings at your cottage.
-It’s been years of creating lifelong memories you want to cherish forever, and you would like to keep the cottage in the family for generations to come.
+It’s been years of creating lifelong memories you want to cherish forever.
+You would like to keep the cottage in the family for generations to come.

 - Situation – you would really like to keep the cottage in your family, but you are worried about your children having the money to pay for the capital gains taxes.
-You do have other investments, but you’ve heard of the estate process, and how long and arduous is can be for your children to get the proceeds quickly and efficiently.
+You do have other investments, but you’ve heard of the difficult estate process.
+The process can be drawn out, and complicated for your children to get the proceeds quickly and efficiently.

 - Problem – You’re worried if you live a long life, your other assets may not be enough to cover the capital gains.
 If you do have enough assets to cover the gain, but there is an estate issue, you don’t want your kids to have to sell the family cottage in order to cover the capital gains the government wants paid right away.